Seoul Design Foundation

-The Seoul Design Foundation was initially proposed on November 20, 2008 by the Seoul Metropolitan Government in order to promote design industry.
-It launched on March 2, 2009 and is run by direct endowment from the Seoul City.
+The Seoul Design Foundation was initially proposed on November 20, 2008, by the Seoul Metropolitan Government in order to promote design industry.
+It launched on March 2, 2009, and is run by direct endowment from the Seoul City.
 It consists of a group of design experts.

 History

-In 2015, the Seoul Design Foundation has implemented various projects promoting Seoul’s design industry and spread design culture with its monumental multipurpose complex Dongdaemun Design Plaza (DDP).
+In 2015, the Seoul Design Foundation implemented various projects promoting Seoul’s design industry and spread design culture with its monumental multipurpose complex Dongdaemun Design Plaza (DDP).
 DDP aims to become the hub of global design.